 \subsection{Minimal Sufficient Explanations and Structural Explanations}

-\cite{shitole2021one} showed that deep networks have potentially multiple ways to make classifications, and that a single explanation provided by heatmaps does not provide a complete understanding of the decision-making of the deep network.
-It proposed a more comprehensive way to find explanations by using beam search at low resolutions in order to systematically find different combinations of image regions that lead to high classification confidence for each image.
+\cite{shitole2021one} showed that deep networks often have multiple ways to make classifications, and that a single explanation provided by heatmaps does not provide a complete understanding of the decision-making of the network. \cite{shitole2021one} proposed a more comprehensive way to find explanations by using beam search at low resolutions to systematically find different combinations of image regions that lead to high classification confidence for each image.

-Given a classifier $f$ that can predict $f_c(I) = \hat{p}(c|I)$ for an image $I$, we define the target class $c = \argmax_c \hat{p}(c|I)$ as the predicted class of the image by the classifier.
-For simplicity, we also call $\hat{p}(c|I)$ as the \textit{classification confidence} of the classifier $f$ on $I$, as it is the confidence that $f$ has of the image $I$ belonging to class $c$.
-The goal is to examine whether the classification stays the same if the input is only a few patches of the image $I$.
+Given a classifier $f$ that can predict $f_c(I) = \hat{p}(c|I)$ for an image $I$, we define the target class $\hat{c} = \argmax_c \hat{p}(c|I)$ as the class of the image predicted by the classifier.
+For simplicity, we also call $\hat{p}(\hat{c}|I)$ the \textit{classification confidence} of $f$ on $I$.
+The goal is to examine whether the classification stays the same if the input is just a few patches of image $I$.
 For this goal, we can divide $I$ into non-overlapping patches $p_i$, usually at a low-resolution (e.g. $7\times 7$) to avoid adversarial perturbations to the image.
-Denote a union of those patches as a set $N$, we could predict the class-conditional probability $f_c(N) = p(c|I \cap N)$, denoting that only pixels in $N$ are retained while the rest is replaced with a baseline image of either $0$ or a blurred version of the original image~\cite{2018RISE}.
+Denote a union of those patches as a set $N$, we could predict the class-conditional probability $f_c(N) = p(c|I \cap N)$, denoting that only pixels in $N$ are retained while the rest are replaced with a baseline image of either $0$ or a blurred version of the original image~\cite{2018RISE}.

-A Minimal Sufficient Explanation (MSE) is defined as a minimal set of patches that achieves a certain high classification confidence $P_h$, i.e., $f_c(N) > P_{h}f_c(I)$, where $P_h = 0.9$ in their and our experiments.
+A Minimal Sufficient Explanation (MSE) is defined as a minimal set of patches that achieves a sufficiently high likelihood ratio w.r.t. the full image, i.e., $f_c(N) > P_{h}f_c(I)$, where $P_h = 0.9$ in their and our experiments.
 In layman terms, MSEs are the smallest region that, when shown to the deep network, can generate a prediction almost as confident as the whole image~(Fig.~\ref{figure_mse_method}).
 For simplicity, we will also call them \textbf{explanations} in the rest of the paper.
-MSEs are not unique and \textit{beam search} can be used to efficiently locate them.
-The search objective is to find all $N$s such that they achieve a confidence higher than a threshold $P_h$ where no sub-regions in $n_j \subset N$ exceed that threshold,
+MSEs are not unique and a \textit{beam search} can be used to efficiently find them.
+The search objective is to find all $N$s that achieve a likelihood ratio higher than a threshold $P_h$, where no sub-regions in $n_j \subset N$ exceed that threshold, {